spickermann/has_configuration/README.md

 Has Configuration
 =================

-Load configuration settings from a yaml file and adds a class and an instance method `configuration` to an object.
+Load configuration settings from a YAML file and adds a class and an instance method `configuration` to an object.

 [![License MIT](https://img.shields.io/badge/license-MIT-brightgreen.svg)](https://github.com/spickermann/has_configuration/blob/main/MIT-LICENSE)
 [![Gem Version](https://badge.fury.io/rb/has_configuration.svg)](http://badge.fury.io/rb/has_configuration)